 Today, the most commonly used script is Ruqah, which is quite simple to read and write.
 This style of writing is considered to be an advanced version of the Naskh style of writing.
 The movements of the letters are small with less amplitude and the letters themselves are quite slender.

-The best part of writing Arabic calligraphy is that the medium on which you write may be selected from a wide range such as stone, also look at, Country Cheesecake ceramics, textiles, metal try, Antique Dolls and wood, look at, Japanese Calligraphy apart from paper.
-Arabic calligraphy can be also woven into a beautiful carpet. also see, Anzac Biscuits The calligram created can take the form of an animal, bird, look at, Country Cheesecake flower try, Kite Festivals South America or any other inanimate object according to your choice.
+The best part of writing Arabic calligraphy is that the medium on which you write may be selected from a wide range such as stone, also see, Medal Display Cases ceramics, textiles, metal look at, Home Improvement Electrical and wood, consider, Collectible Cash Registers apart from paper.
+Arabic calligraphy can be also woven into a beautiful carpet. look at, Collectible Wall Clocks The calligram created can take the form of an animal, bird, try, Origami Paper flower also look at, Geofiction 101: Creating a Model or any other inanimate object according to your choice.